 Badam Kheer | Almond Payasam

-A delicious Kheer / Payasam served on festival days and on special occasions.
+Badam Kheer or Almond Payasam is a delicious Kheer/Payasam served on festival days and on special occasions.
 Badam Kheer is very easy to make and needs just the basic ingredients.
-The flavor of almond along with saffron is just amazing.
+The flavor of almond along with saffron makes this just amazing.

-Theme for week one is Occasion.
-When thinking about what to choose, I kept in mind that my mother is coming to visit me during this time and hence I wanted to keep it pretty traditional and as learning process for me as well.
-Hence I chose traditional South Indian (Tamil) wedding as my occasion.
+The theme for week one is Occasion.
+When thinking about what to choose, I kept in mind that my mother is coming to visit me during this time and hence I wanted to keep it pretty traditional and a learning process for me as well.
+Hence I chose traditional South Indian (Tamil) weddings as my occasion.

 Indian Traditional Wedding

-Badam kheer is one of the payasams (kheers) that is served during the Nichyathartham /Jaanavaasam ceremony.
-This is the day 1 of the wedding where both families exchange the wedding agreement in writing and happily accept the wedding between the two families.
+Badam kheer is one of the payasam (kheers) that is served during the Nichyathartham /Jaanavaasam ceremony.
+This is day 1 of the wedding where both families exchange the wedding agreement in writing and happily accept the wedding between the two families.

-In olden days the groom is invited to the wedding by having an enormous ceremony and he generally is made to travel on grandly decorated cars.
+In the olden days, the groom is invited to the wedding by having an enormous ceremony and he generally is made to travel in grandly decorated cars.
 There are kids sitting all around the groom when the car goes for a round all over the street.
 There are people singing and playing instruments (nathaswaram and thavil) when the car is driven very slowly.

 The whole family walks with the procession and the ladies of the family are carrying all kinds of goodies (fruits and sweets) to take to the wedding.
 The car stops at a temple near the wedding hall and they do a quick prayer before going to the wedding.
 Once they reach the hall, nichyathartham takes place and then it is time for dinner (my favorite).

-Coming to the recipe, badam kheer, it is a very simple payasam which is easy to make using very few ingredients.
-The badam (almonds) as such gives a richness to the payasam.
+Coming to the recipe, badam kheer is a very simple payasam that is easy to make using very few ingredients.
+The badam (almonds) as such gives richness to the payasam.

 Preparation time - 15 mins plus about an hour to soak the almonds